isomerpages/moe-ast-moehc/_school-histories/Schools/Hong Wen School.md

 In 2016, the school was conferred the Ministry of Education’s School Distinction Award, along with five Best Practice Awards: Character and Citizenship Education; Teaching and Learning; Student All-Round Development; Staff Well-Being and Development; and Partnership.
 In the same year, the school also received the BCA Green Mark (GoldPlus) Award in recognition of its efforts and achievements in environmental sustainability.

-In September 2017, the school completed its 16-month PERI upgrading, which saw the construction of a new block and the upgrading of existing facilities.&nbsp;
+In September 2017, the school completed its 16-month PERI upgrading, which saw the construction of a new block and the upgrading of existing facilities.

+In 2020, due to the global COVID pandemic and the mandatory social distancing measures in place then, the school had a muted celebration of its 100th year anniversary through the creation of a commemorative video and yearbook.

 Principals:<br>
 \- Mr Song Shao Lian (宋少濂) (1920 –1923)<br>